missionmike/ui-developer-challenge/README.md

 - General Organization:

   - Working with vanilla HTML, CSS and JS was a nice reminder of how _good_ we have it with modern front-end tooling.
-Considering SCSS alone, with the ability to split CSS into multiple files for smoother workflow and improved readability/organization while optimizing the final CSS result.
-Or, using Babel to transpile ES6 into browser-readable syntax, _and_ minifying.
-Amazing!
+As the CSS file grew, I'm reminded how awesome SCSS is for reducing overhead in development.
+Not to mention being able to use ES6 with Babel... the list goes on.

 ### What would I do if I had more time?

 - Add more animations; subtle things that happen as the user scrolls, clicks, or hovers.
 - Check in more browsers and devices.
-- Review Lighthouse and PageSpeed scores.
 - Review for SEO.
-- Audit accessibility.
+- Audit accessibility further.
+  - Note: minor contrast issues were found by Axe, but in order to adhere to the design, nothing was adjusted in dev here.
-- Comment more to elaborate for the next person to inherit the code.
+- Comment more descriptively to elaborate for the next person to inherit the code.
 - Add fallbacks for lack of JavaScript support.

 ### Checklist